Burying The Evidence is a work in progress – last edited in March 2019.

 If the TIO did carry out an in-house TIO investigation into my claims that some COT faxes were being illegally intercepted, but came to the conclusion that those faxes did not arrive at the arbitrator’s office because they had been lost as a direct result of faults in the network – the very network under investigation by the arbitrator – it would be deplorable if the TIO then decided not to respond to my interception claims.
 Deplorable because, either way, whether the missing documents were intercepted and not forwarded on or were lost because of faults in the network, it still comes down to the fact that certain claim documents of relevance to the COT claims were NOT assessed by the arbitration process as was intended by the Federal Labor Government when they endorsed our arbitrations.

-Once again, during this second AAT hearing in May 2011, I raised the telephone problems that had affected my business, both from before my arbitration began in 1994 and during the arbitration itself, stressing that the Arbitrator had failed to investigate or address any of the ongoing telephone problems, and explaining that his failure therefore allowed all the problems to continue for a further eleven years after the end of the arbitration.
+As we have shown in A Civil Action, during this second AAT hearing in May 2011, I raised the telephone problems that had affected my business, both from before my arbitration began in 1994 and during the arbitration itself, stressing that the Arbitrator had failed to investigate or address any of the ongoing telephone problems, and explaining that his failure therefore allowed all the problems to continue for a further eleven years after the end of the arbitration.
 Since that second AAT hearing, and as a result of Australia’s National Broadband Network (NBN) rollout, which began in mid-2011 and is still continuing today, numerous faults, just like those that I raised during my 1994 arbitration, are still apparent.
 So here we are, in 2018, and people around the country are reporting faults just like those that the COTs experienced – and raised with Telstra – back in 1994, because now we not only have a faulty telecommunications system left over from last century, we also have a second-rate NBN system.
 You can read about some of those NBN problems at http://www.abc.net.au/news/2017-10-18/nbn-complaints-to-tio-surge-in-last-financial-year/9058336.

 As a citizen of Australia, I was therefore quite right to demand that those in charge of my government-endorsed arbitration should explain why Telstra was not forced to rectify the faults in the local Cape Bridgewater RCM exchange before the arbitrator handed down his findings which, of course, were only based on anecdotal, historic, past telephone problems and not on any of those that were STILL affecting the viability of my business.